 White bread may not have much fiber, but sometimes there’s just no beating a good, classic white bread.

-Sara Lee offers a white bread made with whole grains, so there is still fiber.
+Sara Lee offers a white bread made with whole grains.
+This means the bread contains fiber.
 And best of all, it has just 95 milligrams of sodium in two slices.

 Rye Bread for Kidney Patients